 One of the reasons for the rise in popularity of dental implants is the huge range of benefits associated with them.
 These include:

-Dental implants look, feel and behave just like natural teeth so people around you need never know that they aren’t your very own teeth.
-The crowns are also individually shaped, moulded and color-matched so that they create a uniform appearance, giving you an epic smile.
+Dental implants look, feel, and behave just like natural teeth so people around you need never know that they aren’t your very own teeth.
+The crowns are also shaped, molded, and color-matched so that they create a uniform appearance, giving you an epic smile.

 Improved oral health

 Nearby teeth do not need to be affected when fitting dental implants, and it is much easier to clean around the individual teeth, meaning that your long term oral health is improved.

 No need for the embarrassing removal of dentures at bedtimes and mealtimes, and no dodgy adhesives that leave your dentures slipping out of place.
 Implants are permanently secured in place, so you can get on and enjoy life without interruptions.

 Implants are extremely durable and with the right care and attention, could last you a lifetime!